Dunkh4n/franz-google-duo/README.md

 # Google Duo for Franz
-This is Google Duo recipe for Franz
+This is a Franz recipe for Google Duo

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)